B3nnyL/figgo/readme.md

 ### Global setup

 - Run `figgo --init`, answer a few setup questions where you will leave file id and personal token with Figgo.
-All configuration will save to `~/.figgo`. **_Note: output directory needs to be in absolute path._**
+All configuration will save to `~/.figgo`. **_Note: output directory needs to be absolute path._**
 - Tied your belt and type `figgo --sync`, let tokens store in the location you wish.
 - You may run `figgo --sync board_name` to update tokens selectively.